-C. (Forestry) Two Association represented employees will meet with the Agency's Safety Manager to discuss and review high work safety standards.
+B. (Forestry and Parks) One or Two Association represented employees, at the Association's discretion, will meet with the Agency's Safety Manager to discuss and review high work safety standards.

-Association represented employees will be on Agency paid time if the meeting coincides with the employees' work schedule.
+Association represented employees will be on Agency paid time when traveling for and during the meetings, so long as the meeting and travel occur during the employee's regular work schedule.
 The Agency will not be liable for mileage, lodging, meals or overtime.

-ODOT/Forestry meetings shall not be considered bargaining under PECBA and the parties shall not be required to follow the dispute resolution procedures.
+ODOT/Forestry/Parks meetings shall not be considered bargaining under PECBA and the parties shall not be required to follow the dispute resolution procedures.